ocholuo/jekyll-theme-chirpy/_posts/19Virtualization/2020-11-26-Docker-command.md

     $ docker run -p 127.0.0.1:80:8080/tcp ubuntu bash

 This binds port `8080` of the container to TCP port `80` on `127.0.0.1` of the host machine.
 You can also specify `udp` and `sctp` ports.
-The [Docker User Guide](/network/links/) explains in detail how to manipulate ports in Docker.
+The Docker User Guide explains in detail how to manipulate ports in Docker.

 Note that ports which are not bound to the host (i.e., `-p 80:80` instead of `-p 127.0.0.1:80:80`) will be accessible from the outside.
 This also applies if you configured UFW to block this specific port, as Docker manages his own iptables rules.
-[Read more](/network/iptables/)

     $ docker run --expose 80 ubuntu bash